BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 21/05/2023
 ---
 It was a busy Saturday 👷‍♂️.
 From the morning we worked at home, then work on construction.. and that's how the whole day flew by ☺️.

+22/05/2023
+---
+It was a good Sunday for the most part.
+After the morning service we went to Gancarze for a barbecue.
+We stayed there for about 3 hours, and then we came back home and looked after Zuzia and Iza's children.
+We took them for a walk and made over 8 km 🤫😁.

+23/05/2023
+---
+Today after work, my wife and I went to work.. on a construction plot 😁.
+There is some work outside that we want to handle and there is a lot of nice weather this week so we are taking advantage of it ☺️.

+24/05/2023
+---
+Another busy day 🙃.
+I had to dig a ditch under water on our construction site and today we did it 💪!

+25/05/2023
+---
+In the morning (before 6 am) I went on a bike and did 28 km 😆.
+Then work, and then to the plot and work there 🥵.

+26/05/2023
+---
+Today we didn't do anything at the construction site 😏 (one day of rest is due) 😅.
+I got on my bike in the morning and drove to Białowieża and back 🚴🚴!

+27/05/2023
+---
+It was a very busy day 🥵.
+Something was going on from morning to night.
+We are getting a home facade team and we have dilemmas with a choice 🧐.
+I also mowed the entire plot today 👍.

+28/05/2023
+---
+We were in Bialystok all day - we were looking for inspiration and doing research on home details 😏.